 Repeated exposure to excessively loud noise can stress crested geckos.
 This stress can, in turn, impact your crested gecko in various ways, manifesting itself in behavior such as withdrawing from eating – or other bodily aspects including the possibility of losing its tail.

-Therefore anytime you notice your crested gecko shying away from its food; even when you try a variety of different diets, perform a cross-check of whether it has been exposed to loud sounds.
+Therefore anytime you notice your crested gecko shying away from its

 Also, remember that while other gecko species can regrow their tails, the crested gecko cannot; once it is gone, it is gone for good.
 The tail is where your pet stores nutrients and fat for sinewy times; its absence will, of course, cause a lot of harm to it!